 A little boy around three years old became besotted with her and kept running up and dancing in front of her playing.
 It was adorable.

 Top Tip: Need the toilet while strolling through, but not sure where has an accessible toilet?
 Head for the Stephanplatz U-bahn via the lift (directly across from St Stephens Cathedral).
 The accessible toilet is locked, so if you don’t have a Euro Key then the attendant will unlock it for you.

 St Stephens Cathedral

 Another reason to roll along the Stephansplatz is to admire the 14th century St Stephan’s Cathedral.
 One of the city’s most important and recognisable buildings due to its history as well as its Romanesque and Gothic appearance.

 Part of what makes it most recognisable is its multi-coloured chevron tiled roof, providing a stunning contrast against the blue sky.

 If you’re feeling a bit lost and not quite sure where you are, just look for its 137-meter-high spire and head in that direction bringing you back into the centre of the city.
 (We relied on this handy technique many times)

 The main entrance is wheelchair accessible and guided tours of The Cathedral are available.
 However, tours of the catacombs and evening tours include a tour of the roof which is only accessed via steps, therefore they are not wheelchair accessible.

 Don’t let this deter you from visiting this stunning Cathedral as you’ll still be able to admire inside and get a sense of how old this beautiful building is.
-There was mass taking place when we arrived, so it’s important to be quiet and respect others.
+There was a mass taking place when we arrived, so it’s important to be quiet and respectful to others.